Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 The front-end is written in TypeScript and built with the NextJS framework.

-NextJS allows the JSON Webtoken to be stored server side, which is a great feature and negates the typical sercurity risks when the Webtoken is stored client side.
+NextJS allows the JSON Webtoken to be stored server side, which is a great feature and negates the typical security risks when the Webtoken is stored client side.

 ### Backend